openshift/cluster-version-operator/docs/dev/clusteroperator.md

 and the higher level automation in the CVO in an opinionated and consistent way.
 Because of this, we document expectations around the outcome and have specific guarantees that apply.

-Of note, in the docs below we use the word `operand` to descirbe the "thing the operator manages", which might be:
+Of note, in the docs below we use the word `operand` to describe the "thing the operator manages", which might be:

 * A deployment or daemonset, like a cluster networking provider
 * An API exposed via a CRD and the operator updates other API objects, like a secret generator